mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_platform_earning

-<p>Retrieves the details of an application fee that your account has collected.
-The same information is returned when refunding the application fee.</p>
+Retrieves the details of an application fee that your account has collected.
+The same information is returned when refunding the application fee.

 <details><summary>Parameters</summary>